tip-org/tools-paper/paper.md

 Thus, we provide a monomorphisation pass that removes polymorphic definitions by cloning them at different ground types.

 At some problems, this procedure is not complete.
-There are a few obstacles to making a complete procedure:
+For an inductive prover, every function definition is valuable.
+As an example, the more functions you have when you do theory exploration, the better you know how they interact.
+In the general case, you need to be able to synthesise new functions to be complete.
+To this end, we would also like to instantiate functions when they seem harmless.
+But, there are a few obstacles to making a complete procedure:

 * Polymorphic recursion: recursive functions that call themselves at a bigger type, requiring infinitely many copies.
 Data type constructors can also have this quality, and if cloning of lemmas (assertions) is too aggressive, they can also lead to inifintely many copies.
-  We outline below how we deal with this problem in practice (and in an incomplete way)
+  But we can approximate the program by letting these definitions unroll a few times and then becoming opaque.
+We outline below how we deal with this in practice (and in an incomplete way).

 * As shown in [@BobotPaskevich2011frocos],
   calculating the set of reachable ground instances for a polymorphic problem is